KeithEmanuel/Goldfish/README.md

 # Goldfish
-A program that plays goldfish games of Magic: The Gathering and uses a genetic algorithm to generate good aggro decks.
+This is a simple, plain Java program that plays goldfish games of Magic: The Gathering and uses a genetic algorithm to generate good aggro decks.

 # Quick overview:
 [A brief article with some results is available here.](https://www.reddit.com/r/magicTCG/comments/3hj577/i_wrote_a_genetic_algorithm_that_attempts_to_find)